 FOLLOW US ON SOCIAL MEDIA TO STAY UP TO DATE ON THE CONFERENCE AND HOW YOU CAN GET INVOLVED.

-You can also view the Managing the Disruption official press release here.
+You can also view articles about the conference and press releases here.

 Contact us for more information on the event and any other business.